How to Estimate Your Home's Value

 Lack of market data: The algorithms require certain data, such as historical data and last known sale price, but this may not be available online for the AVMs to pull from.
 In some cases, the public records are available online, but the AVMs do not have access to these records when computing their formulations.

-Further, the homes do not include any information pertaining to inspections which could reveal problems such as fire damage, water damage, general neglect, or termite damage that would detrimentally affect the value of the home.
+Further, the homes do not include any information pertaining to inspections that could reveal problems such as fire damage, water damage, general neglect, or termite damage that would detrimentally affect the home’s value.